Scholarships

 4. Voice of Democracy Scholarship Contest

-Criteria: Available to students in grades 9 – 12, prepare a 3-5 minute original essay and then record on an audio cassette.
+Criteria: Available to students in grades 9-12, prepare a 3-5 minute original essay and then record on an audio cassette.
 Essays on assigned theme.
-More information is available in the Guidance Center.
+More information is available in the Guidance Office.

 Deadline: November